Superficial fibular nerve

-The superficial fibular nerve (also known as superficial peroneal nerve) innervates the fibularis longus and fibularis brevis muscles and the skin over the antero-lateral aspect of the leg along with the greater part of the dorsum of the foot (with the exception of the first web space, which is innervated by the deep fibular nerve).
+The superficial fibular nerve (also known as superficial peroneal nerve) is a mixed (motor and sensory) nerve that provides motor innervation to the fibularis longus and fibularis brevis muscles, and sensory innervation to skin over the antero-lateral aspect of the leg along with the greater part of the dorsum of the foot (with the exception of the first web space, which is innervated by the deep fibular nerve).

 Structure

 Lateral side of the leg

 The superficial fibular nerve is the main nerve of the lateral compartment of the leg.
 It begins at the lateral side of the neck of fibula, and runs through the fibularis longus and fibularis brevis muscles.
 In the middle third of the leg, it descends between the fibularis longus and fibularis brevis, and then reaches the anterior border of the fibularis brevis to enter the groove between the fibularis brevis and the extensor digitorum longus under the deep fascia of leg.
 It becomes superficial at the junction of upper two-thirds and lower one-thirds of the leg by piercing the deep fascia.
 The superficial fibular nerve gives off several branches in the leg.